sanjayts/unic/README.md

-# wcr (wc in Rust)
+# unic (uniq implemented in Rust)
-wc implemented in Rust as part of reading command line rust book.
+uniq implemented in Rust as part of reading "Command line rust" book.
 This repo uses the latest version of clap which has quite a different API compared to the API used in the book.

 This program supports the following capabilities: